l473n7dR34m/Xherpa/README.md

   <img src="screenshots/2.png" alt="System Info Page" width="450">
 </p>

-Displays live system information to assist with diagnostics and ticket triage.
+Displays key system details for quick identification and troubleshooting.

-**Shows:**
+**Displays:**
-- Hostname and current user
+- Hostname and logged-in user
-- macOS version and build number
+- macOS version and build
-- Time zone and current time
+- Time zone and uptime
-- System uptime
-- RAM and storage usage (live readouts)
+- RAM and disk utilisation

-All data is gathered locally using built-in macOS commands like `system_profiler` and `vm_stat`.
+All data is gathered locally from system utilities like `system_profiler`, `vm_stat`, and `df`.

 ---